 Policy: Person Directed Planning

-Approved by the Board of Directors: May 28, 2012 Revised: August 2013, Aug 2019 Ministry requirement
+Revised: August 2013, Aug 2019

 The Association believes that person directed planning provides the foundation for future action.
 Therefore, each person involved with the Association will be supported to develop a personal plan, Life Plan and/or Support Plan.